Lowry02/Computer-Vision/Report.md

 $$

-After that, we wrote other two functions, respectively **get_intrinsic** and **get_extrinsic**, which will compute the both K and the pair [R | t].
+After that, we wrote other two functions, respectively **get_intrinsic** and **get_extrinsic**, which will compute the both $K$ and the pair $[R | t]$.
-The first one computes the Singular Value Decomposition (SVD) of the constraints matrix V (in which are stacked 2n x 6 equations, given n planes), then extracts from it the smallest singular vector which will be the solution to the problem.
+The first one computes the Singular Value Decomposition (SVD) of the constraints matrix $V$ (in which are stacked 2n x 6 equations, given n planes), then extracts from it the smallest singular vector which will be the solution to the problem.
 Later on, it performs Cholesky decomposition, finally finding K matrix.

-Meanwhile, the latter computes column-wise the rotation matrix R and t, starting from the fact that P = [R | t] = K [r1 r2 r3 | t].
+Meanwhile, the latter computes column-wise the rotation matrix R and t, starting from the fact that $P = [R | t] = K [r1 \ r2 \ r3 | t]$.

 Later on the realization of the project, we had to add this portion of code to the function